 If you need the data tracking thing explained to you, give us a call and we’ll walk you through it.

-Data collection for dummies
+Data privacy for dummies

 In fact, here’s the snapshot version: Whenever you log on to a social platform, everything you do….and we do mean everything (yup, even lurking) is recorded as data.
 If you dwell on a piece of content, if you liked or commented on it, shared it, whatever – data point.

 If you, say, liked 20 puppy pictures in a row, the algorithm would note that you’ve added lots of puppy-related data points.
 Those data points are then mapped out into and compared against folks who have similar patterns of interest.
 If there’s a strong enough correlation, they might just add you in to a related-interest targeting pool.
+Just what kinds of data they can collect, cross correlate, share, or sell are all issues of data privacy.

 The way this might look is that maybe you liked a couple MAGA posts.
 Other people who also liked MAGA also happened to be highly engaged with content about stolen elections, so you might be targeted for that interest based on your prior MAGA engagements, even if you had never personally liked election stealing related content.